How to Calculate Your Credit Card Points

 How much are points and rewards really worth?

+Rewards credit cards are a great way to get extra perks from using a credit card.
 You want to make sure your credit card points are worth having the credit card, especially if the credit card carries an annual fee.
 Calculating your credit card points also helps you compare credit cards to each other to know if you’re getting the best deal and to see the value of the rewards you’ve accumulated.

-No matter how your credit card pays out rewards, whether it’s a flat rate rewards structure or a tiered system, the value of your rewards is based on your credit card and how you earn and redeem rewards.
+No matter how your credit card pays out rewards, whether it’s a flat rate rewards structure or a tiered system, the value of your rewards is based on the specific credit card and how you earn and redeem rewards.
 A point on one credit card may not be worth the same as a point on another credit card.

 How Many Points Will You Earn on a Purchase